 Our class space is intended to be a safe, intellectually stimulating, and collaborative for learning, where respect of everyone’s thoughts, voice, and experiences are important.
 Classes involve experiential learning, including practice- and situation-based problem solving that lead to understanding and using reflective thought to augment learning.

 The Youth Informatics Certificate program is open to any practitioner with a graduate degree and/or any graduate student currently enrolled in a graduate program.
-The certificate application process varies depending on individual circumstances:
+The certificate application process varies depending on individual circumstances.
+See the UT Graduate School for application instructions and the information below.

 - Visit the Graduate School application website.